 · Providing free flow play from the indoors to the outdoors, which is provided in all weathers apart from if it is deemed unsafe.

-· Delivering weekly PE lessons with Future Games for children to meet their developmental needs and develop an understanding of a healthy lifestyle.
+· Provide weekly active sessions for children to meet their needs and develop an understanding of a healthy lifestyle.

 · Providing children with the opportunity to learn about physical activity and nutrition will give them the skills to continue healthy practices in later life.